Turkmenistan travel guide

 The quality of medical care is poor, and it is a lot more expensive than in the UK.
 Anything other than basic or emergency treatment, particularly outside Ashgabat, is usually best avoided.
 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.

-FCDO has a list of English-speaking doctors in Turkmenistan.
+FCDO has a list of medical providers in Turkmenistan where some staff will speak English.

 Travel and mental health